s-mcdonald/json/README.md

 #### Serializing Enums

-`PHPJson` also supports serializing all forms of enums, pure and backed.
+`PHPJson` supports the serialization of both pure and backed enums.

 Pure Enum
 ```php